StefanCucuta/Project_2_/README.md

   - The project was deployed to GitHub Pages using the following steps:

-   1 Log in to GitHub and locate the Rock Paper Scissors Lizard Spock Game Repository
+   1 Log in to GitHub and locate the Project_2_ Repository

    2 At the top of the Repository, locate and click the "Settings" Button on the menu